informationModel/commonModules/README.md

-Common Information Model:
+# Common Information Model for Robot Modules

+- License of source code is avaiable in https://github.com/informationModel/commonModules/wiki/License-for-the-editor-of-common-information-model-for-robot-modules

-Describe common information for modules such as
+## Describe common information for modules
 - Module with hardware aspect and software aspect (Abbreviation: HWSW module)
 - Module with only hardware aspects(Abbreviation: HW module)
 - Module with only software aspects(Abbreviation: SW module)

-Common information
+## Common information
 - Based on template in Annex A of ISO 22166-1

   .
 Provided rough information